 Kim is no longer accepting new clients.

-Nancy Otto started her fundraising journey in 1989 organizing hip hop dance events that benefitted groups such as Asian and Pacifica Lesbians, Bisexuals and Transgender Network, Asian Pacific Sisters, and Gay Asian Pacific Alliance.
+Nancy Otto started her fundraising journey in 1989 organizing hip hop dance events that benefitted groups such as Asian and Pacifica Lesbians, Bisexuals and Transgender Network, Asian Pacifica Sisters, and Gay Asian Pacific Alliance.
 She learned the power of using fun and community based events to bring people together to support important efforts.
 She directed the field program and a high school education project for the ACLU of Northern California and was a policy wonk at the National Immigration Forum.
 She served on the Boards of national PFLAG, National Center for Lesbian Rights, and Charlotte Maxwell Complimentary Clinic learning first hand the challenges of asking for money from a Board member’s perspective.
 Nancy is also an artist and appreciates the need some arts organizations have to work outside the box.